Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation: Results

-To ensure that our results aren't particular to the WikiText-103 corpus, we next apply our model and the baselines to a different domain, while using a similar model architecture and the same ALiBi slopes as the ones used in the previous subsection.

-We emphasize that our set of slopes was chosen by running experiments on the WikiText-103 corpus, and in this section we will take that set of slopes that we picked and apply it to a model trained on a very different text domain.
-Throughout the entire process of developing this method, we only ran one set of experiments on this domain, using the set of slopes we previously picked.

-Specifically, we use the Toronto BooksCorpus~\citep{zhu2015aligning}, which has previously been used to train BERT~\citep{bert}, in addition to English Wikipedia.
-The corpus is about 700M tokens (2.9 GB).

-We use the same train/validation/test split as~\citet{khandelwal20generalization}, as well as their tokenization, which uses BERT's vocabulary of 29K byte-pair encodings.
-Since the vocabulary is much smaller than WikiText-103's, we replace the adaptive word embedding and softmax of \citet{baevski} with a tied word embedding and softmax matrix \citep{tying,inan2017}.

-Our results in Figure~\ref{fig:tbc_extra_lsb_all} (and Table~\ref{tab:books_lsb} in the appendix) replicate our success on the WikiText-103 dataset.
-Our model is able to beat the sinusoidal baseline when trained on the same amount of input tokens ($L$) and in addition, our model is able to extrapolate to longer sequences at inference.
-This occurs even though our set of slopes was \emph{not} tuned on this dataset.
-This shows the generality of ALiBi and the particular set of slopes we found, and hints that they may be used on different text domains without further hyperparameter tuning.

-Appendix Tables~\ref{tab:books_test} and \ref{tab:books_test_sota} present the perplexities for our \al models, the baselines, and the current state of the art on the Toronto BookCorpus validation and test sets.
-Our results here mirror our results on WikiText-103: we improve over the sinusoidal baseline, even when trained on less tokens.
+After developing our method on WikiText-103, in Appendix Section~\ref{subsec:tbc}, we run one set of experiments on a different domain (books) using a similar model architecture and without modifying any of the \al hyperparameters (the slopes) and show that our results fully transfer to this new domain.
+Our models are able to both surpass the sinusoidal baseline when not extrapolating while also outperforming it when extrapolating to longer sequences.

-\subsection{Results on the CC100+RoBERTa corpus}
+\subsection{Results on the CC100+RoBERTa Corpus}

-Our final set of experiments investigates whether \al transfers to a bigger model trained with a bigger computational budget on a bigger dataset than the ones we have previously trained on.
+Our final set of experiments investigates whether \al transfers to a larger model trained with a larger computational budget on a larger dataset than the ones we previously used.
 We show that our method achieves strong results in this more challenging setting, obtaining similar performance to the sinusoidal baseline while using significantly less memory, since we train on shorter subsequences.

-The dataset we choose is a combination of the datasets used to train the RoBERTa~\citep{roberta} implementation of BERT~\citep{bert} and the English part of the CC-100 corpus introduced in~\cite{cc-100} for a total of 461 GB.
-The RoBERTa training corpus is 161 gigabytes---the Toronto Book Corpus~\citep{zhu2015aligning}, English Wikipedia, CC-News~\citep{ccnews}, OpenWebText~\citep{openwebtext} and Stories~\citep{stories})---and the English part of the CC-100 corpus is 300 gigabytes.
+The dataset we choose is a combination of the datasets used to train the RoBERTa~\citep{roberta} implementation of BERT~\citep{bert} and the English part of the CC-100 corpus introduced in~\cite{cc-100}, for a total of 461 GB.
+The RoBERTa training corpus---i.e., the Toronto Book Corpus~\citep{zhu2015aligning}, English Wikipedia, CC-News~\citep{ccnews}, OpenWebText~\citep{openwebtext} and Stories~\citep{stories})---is 161 gigabytes, and the English part of the CC-100 corpus is 300 gigabytes.
 The validation set contains 649K tokens.